 Importance of Engineering Drawing

-A subcategory of technical drawings is an engineering drawing.
-The goal is to convey all of the information required to manufacture a product or a component.
+A subcategory of technical drawings is an engineering drawing, which we can define as engineering drawing as a graphical representation with the goal to convey all of the information required to manufacture a product or a component.
+This is the engineering drawing definition.

 Standardized language and symbols are used in engineering drawings.
 This simplifies the interpretation of the drawings and eliminates the possibility of personal interpretation.